WiFi Hotspots

 Users can access websites and resources that require an Internet connection.
 Because these devices are intended for educational use, there are some websites that are blocked.
 The list of blocked sites can be adjusted depending on the needs of the individual location.

-Typically, partners receive one device per physical location.
-Currently, SCETV is piloting a partnership that will support the provision of devices directly to students.
-Direct specific questions about your interest in this partnership to etveducation@scetv.org.
+SCETV is piloting a partnership to support the provision of devices directly to students.
+Direct specific eligibility questions to etveducation@scetv.org if you have questions about whether your organization is eligible to receive a hotspot.

 How do I know if my agency’s location is able to receive a hotspot signal?